 - Which administrative level is the focus of the decision (e.g. central or sub-national)?

-This information is gathered by the NIPN country team through a desk review of existing literature (see box below).
+This information is gathered by the NIPN country team through a desk review of existing literature (see additional information below).

 The information should be verified and amended through stakeholder discussions with key government sectors, donors, UN and civil society groups, facilitated by the NIPN country team.
 The SUN platform may offer a good opportunity for these stakeholder discussions.
-The discussions may be in the form of focus groups or bilateral discussions and are particularly helpful in identifying the key opportunities to influence decision making.
+The discussions may be in the form of focus groups or bilateral discussions and are particularly helpful in identifying the key opportunities to influence decision making (see next page).